emissary-ingress/emissary/DEVELOPING.md

 3. Visit in your browser:

-  - http://localhost:9000 to see all dev endpoints
+  - http://localhost:9000 to see all endpoints
-  - http://localhost:9000/tests to run the javascript tests
+  - http://localhost:9000/dev/tests to run the javascript tests
-  - http://localhost:9000/edge_stack/mvc/docs/ to read documentation for our UI code
+  - http://localhost:9000/dev/docs/ to read documentation for our UI code

 4. Hack away at the files in `${PWD}/cmd/amb-sidecar/webui/bindata/`.
 Refresh (or shift-refresh) your browser as necessary to get the updated files.